jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/sa/sa-9.5.md

 ## Control Statement

-The organization restricts the location of [information processing; information/data; information system services] to [organization-defined locations] based on [organization-defined requirements or conditions].
+The organization restricts the location of [Selection (one or more): information processing; information/data; information system services] to [organization-defined locations] based on [organization-defined requirements or conditions].

 ## Control Objective